 In the event we offer common stock or warrants or rights to acquire such common stock, the offering price per share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and our Board; or (3) under such other circumstances as may be permitted under the 1940 Act or by the SEC.
 For purposes of (2) above, a "majority" of outstanding securities is defined in the 1940 Act as (i) 67% or more of the voting securities present at a stockholders' meeting if the holders of more than 50% of our outstanding voting securities are present or represented by proxy; or (ii) 50% of our outstanding voting securities, whichever is less.
+On July 18, 2012, we issued 1,909,000 shares of our common stock at a public offering price of \$16.20 per share.
+At the time of the offering, the most recently determined net asset value per share of our common stock was \$16.73.
 Restrictions on selling below net asset value are not applicable to the selling stockholder.
-We have stockholder approval to sell our common stock below net asset value, which will expire on January 21, 2016.
+We have sought approval in prior years to sell our common stock below net asset value and may do so again.